littensy/charm/README.md

 > This meant effects created as a side effect of a source update would implicitly get added as a child of the `useAtom` effect, and they could get disposed at the wrong time and desync UI.

 5. Recursion is disallowed in effects and computed signals now that Charm uses the [alien-signals algorithm](https://github.com/stackblitz/alien-signals).
 This change may introduce bugs in code relying on the old behavior.
-    - You can disable recursion checks by setting [`globals.allowRecursion`](#globals) to `true`, but try to consider other options first, as recursion isn't fully supported and is not well optimized.
+    - Recursive checks are opt-out.
+You can allow recursion for a specific effect by calling [`recursive()`](#recursive) at the top of the effect callback.

 6. Consider refactoring your code to use some new quality-of-life features.
 Many of these are made possible thanks to [alien-signals](https://github.com/stackblitz/alien-signals)!
     - Added [`signal()`](#signalinitialvalue-equals) to make reads and writes more explicit